GellertAnastasia/LabWork2/doc/scenarios.md

 Precondition: Player 1’s unit is adjacent to Player 2’s base (located at [7,7]).
 Actions:

-Select the unit → Press F → Enter.
+Select the unit → Select the base.
 System Calculations:

 Damage = unit’s attack value.